wadmiraal/wadmiraal.net/src/_posts/2012-12-21-backbone-is-no-framework.markdown

 You could just use the (awesome) Model and Collection components, and ignore the rest.
 You could only use the Router to register some custom callbacks.
 All of them use the Events, obviously, but that's an added feature.
 It does hardly justify calling it a framework.

 The only part if it that *could* make it a framework is the View, which glues all the other components together.
+But it doesn't *have* to.
+It can also be used stand-alone.

 But I just don't think that's enough.